yasuyk/coffee-fof/README.md

 ## Introduction

-A coffee-mode configuration for `ff-find-other-file'.
+A coffee-mode configuration for `ff-find-other-file`.

 - You can find the CoffeeScript or JavaScript file corresponding to this file.
 - You can find the CoffeeScrpt/JavaScript or test/spec file corresponding to this file.